 2. Physical work.

-A gym membership will not be any of the things needed to start a cleaning business.
+A gym membership will not be needed if you choose this undertaking.
 You will experience plenty of physical movements.

 So many in the beginning that your entire body will be sore and aching.
 Working hard for your income is one thing.
 Constant physical work may take its toll.

 People quit their jobs.
 And your workplace will not be immune.
 Just when you think you can sit back and relax, your key employee decides to quit and take half your staff with them to compete against you.

 Having to constantly look for, hire, and train employees is not for those with little patience.
 Managing employee turnover takes diligence, and a good disposition.

 4. Insurance claims.